vfreex/example-tekton-pipelines/README.md

   tkn pipelinerun list
   ```

-## Trigger a PipelineRun using GitHub Webhooks
+## Automatically Trigger a PipelineRun using GitHub Webhooks
 - Add a TriggerBinding to convert GitHub webhook payload to parameters and a TriggerTemplate to template PipelineRun resource:
   ```sh
   kubectl apply -f ./triggers/link-pull-request-to-jira.yaml